Skip to main content

 In a total loss scenario, the insurance company will pay you the actual cash value of your car minus your deductible.
 However, if you want to keep the car, you'll need to buy it back from the insurance company at its salvage value.

-Making the Right Choice for Your Central New York Lifestyle
+Making an Informed Choice for Your Central New York Lifestyle

 Get a Quote